CharlesZZY/Truora/README.md

 ## Conclusion

-The project successfully established an end-to-end pipeline for deception detection in narrated stories using machine learning.
+The project successfully established an end-to-end pipeline for deception detection in narrated stories using machine learning

+.
 Key takeaways include:

 1. **Rich and Diverse Feature Engineering**
    Comprehensive audio feature extraction is crucial but may require further refinement.